 Related post: 25 Places for Summer Vacations in South India

 The park is also home to countless animals and plants in its marine, nearshore and intertidal habitats.
 This place can easily be regarded as one of the wealthiest in terms of marine biodiversity in the state of Tamil Nadu.

 Located in the famous city of Kancheepuram, this bird sanctuary is highly protected and covers an area of 30 hectares in total.
 The Vedanthangal Bird Sanctuary can easily be regarded as a well-known migratory home to more than 40,000 varied species of birds from across the world.

-The thing with this location is that it houses various small lakes that are a fertile feeding ground and a safe place for birds.
+The thing with this location is that it houses various small lakes to visit in Tamil Nadu that are a fertile feeding ground and a safe place for birds.
 This is precisely why so many different species of birds are attracted to this bird sanctuary.

 Mukurthi National Park, Ooty

 The Mukurthi National Park in Ooty boasts of an astonishing assortment of beguiling fauna and abundant flora.
 This is another national park in Tamil Nadu that is always packed with eager tourists from around the world, looking to check out the myriad manifestations of the forest.